Strawberry Lemonade Cake

 - In a saucepan over medium heat bring the water and sugar to a boil.
 Turn the heat to low and stir constantly until the sugar dissolves and the mixture is clear.

-- Remove from heat and stir in the lemon juice.
+- Remove from heat and stir in the lemon juice and zest.
 Cool.
 If you want the mixture to be a thicker consistency, cook longer over low heat.

 - Add the softened butter in the bowl of your mixer and mix until smooth